 Emilio Galli Zugaro is Certified Business Coach, member of the World Association of Business Coaches (WABC) and the International Federation of Coaching (IFC).
 He has graduated from the Meyler Campbell Business Coach Programme and entertains an intense relationship and exchange with the Meyler Campbell alumni network to make his clients benefit from new developments.
 He also enjoys an intense exchange with his supervisor.
 He abides by the Ethical Code of WABC.

-Galli Zugaro is passionate about developing leaders, particularly those who are technical experts but need support with the people side of their role.
+Emilio is a business coach with international experience who specializes in leadership development and communicative leadership.
+He has a media, corporate communications and financial services background.
+From 1992 to 2015 he was global head of communications of Allianz Group, the Munich based insurance and asset management company.
+Emilio has a diverse experience as a leader managing large specialist teams as well as heading the global crisis operations of Allianz.
+He is a trusted advisor to the C-suite of several companies, having gained a recognized track-record in in-house coaching and leadership support at Allianz and, later, in professional business coaching and consulting.
+The corporate experience is invaluable in his work – he understands the pressures that today’s leaders face from both a theoretical and a personal experience perspective.
+Emilio is passionate about developing leaders, particularly those who are technical experts but need support with the people side of their role.
+His clients especially demand his services for the onboarding of senior managers, since in the last decade at Allianz he was in charge of the onboarding on new Executive Board members.
 He is seen as a thought leader in the area of communicative leadership which focusses on enabling and empowering leaders and employees.
 His coaching style has been described as results- focused and honest, with a strong focus on listening, an understanding for the complexities of international operations and especially diversity and culture-related differences.
 His background with professional experience and relocations in Italy, Germany and USA is recognized as an important anchor to address multicultural issues.
-His jobs have also exposed him to significant experiences in France, UK, Benelux and Switzerland as well as in Asia and Central and Eastern Europe.
+He was also exposed to significant business experiences in France, UK, Benelux and Switzerland as well as in Asia and Central and Eastern Europe.
 He works with senior managers who want to improve their overall performance but need someone to act as a facilitator and an open-hearted and trusted partner.
 He is not afraid to speak the unspoken and has created significant impact for senior leaders.
 He coaches in English, German and Italian, his native tongue.
 He is also fluent in French.